Developer-DAO/pixel-avatars/contract/README.md

 See `/web-server/README.md` for more information.

----

-As this is an OpenZeppelin Upgradeable Contract, there are two types of deploys now:
+**As this is an OpenZeppelin Upgradeable Contract**, there are two types of deploys now:

--   an initial deploy, and
+-   an initial deploy (only do once to setup initial 3 contracts), and
 -   an upgrade deploy on each subsequent release

 **Localhost (hardhat)**